antimatter15/templating/README.md

     @name="bob" //interpreted as @{name="bob"}
     @explosive?'run':'poke' //interpreted as @{explosive?'run':'poke'}

+If you don't want to end it with space, you can also end one with a semicolon;

 Basically, it scans starting from an @ sign (unless the character immediately before is a \ which causes it to remove the \ and not parse the @).
 It includes everything until it encounters a whitespace character.